Knee surgery study: when to remove the drain for best results?

 Summary

-This study looked at 104 people having knee replacement surgery to see if removing the surgical drain after starting gentle knee movement exercises reduces fluid buildup compared to removing it before.
-The goal is to find the best timing to improve healing and reduce swelling.
-Results will help guide post-surgery care.
+This study looked at 104 people having knee replacement surgery to see if removing the surgical drain before or after starting gentle knee movement exercises (called continuous passive motion) reduces fluid buildup.
+The goal is to find the best timing to help healing and reduce swelling.
+Results will help doctors improve recovery after knee replacement.

 Get updates